noahehall/multicloud/opensource/apache/tinkerpop.md

 g.V().has('code','AUS').out().aggregate('nonstop').
      out().where(without('nonstop')).dedup().count()
 // using inject with a useless value in order to execute some other query
-// ^ CHOOSE must be executed on an object, and not directly on g.choose e.g.
+// ^ CHOOSE must be executed on an object, and not directly on g
 // ^ i.e. this is better than using g.V().choose()
 g.inject(1).choose(V().hasLabel('XYZ').count().is(0),constant("None found"))
 // returns the previous step if optional returns nil